-- Those students whose native language is not English are required to demonstrate competency in English by achieving the following scores on the Test Of English as a Foreign Language (TOEFL): - Paper Based (PBT) ~ 550 - Computer Based (CBT) ~ 210 - Internet Based (iBT) ~ 79 overall with a minimum of 20 in writing - Letter of financial guarantee from a person or agency and a return ticket to one's country, or a guarantee of sufficient funds for a return trip. - Transcripts in English of all educational credits above the eighth grade level. - All admissions requirements must be submitted to the Admissions Office at least four months prior to the expected date of enrollment.
+- Those students whose native language is not English are required to demonstrate competency in English by achieving the following scores on the Test Of English as a Foreign Language (TOEFL): - Paper Based (PBT) ~ 550 - Computer Based (CBT) ~ 210 - Internet Based (iBT) ~ 79 overall with a minimum of 20 in writing - Boston Educational Services ~ score of 4.5 or higher - Letter of financial guarantee from a person or agency and a return ticket to one's country, or a guarantee of sufficient funds for a return trip. - Transcripts in English of all educational credits above the eighth grade level. - All admissions requirements must be submitted to the Admissions Office at least four months prior to the expected date of enrollment.